Led Zeppelin discography

-The discography of the English rock band Led Zeppelin consists of eight studio albums, four live albums, nine compilation albums, 16 singles, 16 music videos and eight music downloads.
+The discography of the English rock band Led Zeppelin consists of 9 studio albums, 4 live albums, 10 compilation albums, 19 singles, 16 music videos and 9 music downloads.
 The band is estimated to have sold over 300 million records worldwide, becoming one of the best-selling music artists in history.
-According to Billboard, they are the 40th Greatest Artist of All Time, as well as the 11th Most Successful Artist on Billboard 200 history.
+According to Billboard, they are the 40th Greatest Artist of All Time, as well as the 11th Most Successful Artist on the Billboard 200 history.
 The band has scored 7 number-one albums on Billboard 200 and has sold 112.5 million certified albums in the United States, becoming the 5th best-selling album artist in RIAA history.

 Formed in London in 1968, the group consisted of singer Robert Plant, guitarist Jimmy Page, bassist John Paul Jones, and drummer John Bonham.
 The band pioneered the concept of album-oriented rock and often refused to release popular songs as singles.
 Their debut album, Led Zeppelin (1969), released by Atlantic Records, charted at number six on the UK Albums Chart and at number ten on the United States Billboard 200.
-It received several sales certifications, including an eight-times multi-platinum from the Recording Industry Association of America (RIAA) and Diamond from the Music Canada.
+It received several sales certifications, including an eight-times multi-platinum from the Recording Industry Association of America (RIAA) and a Diamond from the Music Canada.
 Led Zeppelin's second studio album, Led Zeppelin II, recorded when the band were on tour, was released a few months after the first.
 It reached number one in several countries, including the UK and the US, where it was certified 12 times multi-platinum.
 The album produced Led Zeppelin's highest-charting single, "Whole Lotta Love", which peaked at several music charts in the top 10.
 Led Zeppelin III (1970) was a softer, more folk-based effort compared to the hard rock of the band's previous releases.
 It also peaked at number one in the UK and in the US.